 A fuel polishing and conditioning system works like a dialysis machine.
 The fuel line goes through the main filter to the engine; but you can also put a separate loop, filter and pump onto the system.

 When a boat is moored up and the engine is offline, the fuel conditioning system will take fuel out of the tank, pump it through the filter and put it back into the tank again.
-As fuel pumps through the filter, the system removes any moisture and contaminants – which typically means less maintenance, and helps the engine to last longer.
+As fuel pumps through the filter, the system removes any moisture and contaminants – which typically means less maintenance and helps the engine to last longer.

-There are a range of fuel conditioning systems available on the market.
+There is a range of fuel conditioning systems available on the market.
 These range from reasonably priced systems with a small pump and filter, through to more sophisticated and expensive options with moisture sensors, automatic drains and timers.
 But the principle is the same.
 Racor’s fuel conditioning module is a combined fuel filter and water separator; housing a low-pressure fuel pump and components in one self-contained unit, the system supplies clean dry fuel to the fuel system.

 It’s worth bearing in mind that polishing systems can operate with a small filter.
 They can also be put on a timer, to run overnight or whilst the owner is away from the boat.
 And they really come into their own where boats are affected by, or at risk of, the bug.